Protestant Bible: Notable English translations

-Most Bible translations into English conform to the Protestant canon and ordering while some offer multiple versions (Protestant, Catholic, Orthodox) with different canon and ordering.
-For example, the version of the ESV with Apocrypha has been approved as a Catholic bible.
+Most Bible translations into English conform to the Protestant canon and ordering while some offer multiple versions (Protestant, Catholic, Eastern Orthodox) with different canon and ordering.
+For example, the version of the English Standard Version (ESV) with Apocrypha has been approved as a Catholic bible.

 Most Reformation-era translations of the New Testament are based on the Textus Receptus while many translations of the New Testament produced since 1900 rely upon the eclectic and critical Alexandrian text-type.